 This test helps in determining the resistance of paints to erosion caused by scrubbing.
-Although scrub resistance tests are intended primarily for interior coatings, they are sometimes used with exterior coatings as an additional measure of film performance.
+Although scrub resistance tests are intended primarily for interior coatings, they are sometimes used for exterior coatings as an additional measure of film performance.

 This test helps in determining the ability of a paint or coating to resist deterioration of its physical and optical properties caused by exposure to light, heat, and water can be very significant for many applications.
-This practice is intended to induce property changes associated with end use conditions, including the effects of sunlight, moisture, and heat.
+This practice may induce property changes associated with end use conditions, including the effects of sunlight, moisture, and heat.
 The exposure used in this practice is not intended to simulate the deterioration caused by localized weather phenomena such as atmospheric pollution, biological attack, and salt water exposure.